ocean-ds/ocean-web/CONTRIBUTING.md

 The code that is written needs to be tested to ensure that it achieves the desired behavior.
 Tests either fall into a unit test or an integration test.

 - We use Jest as our official framework test.
-- We use [Testing Library](https://testing-library.com/docs/intro) to test UI components;
+- Use [Testing Library](https://testing-library.com/docs/intro) to test UI components.
 - All source files must be 100% coverage with tests.

 ### Linter

-- We use eslint to ensure recommended rules ([tslint is deprecated](https://www.darraghoriordan.com/2020/03/06/upgrade-tslint-deprecated-to-eslint/));
+- We use eslint to ensure recommended rules ([tslint is deprecated](https://www.darraghoriordan.com/2020/03/06/upgrade-tslint-deprecated-to-eslint/)).
 - Think carefully if you want to override some rules.
 Open an issue for discussion first.
 - `yarn lint` runs manually the linting rules.

 ### Documentation

 - Use [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to create project documentation.
-- We use Storybook to document our components;
+- We use Storybook to document our components.
-- You must write stories using [MDX format](https://storybook.js.org/docs/react/writing-docs/mdx);
+- You must write stories using [MDX format](https://storybook.js.org/docs/react/writing-docs/mdx).

 ## Releasing